Xananax/fs-meta/readme.md

 Any command can be explored by passing `--help` as the first argument.
 All available commands can be listed by calling the `--help` method (examples: `api.run('--help',(err,res))`, `api('readdir/--help',null,(err,res))`, or `api.middleware({path:'--help'},res)`).

+Other commands are exposed to allow oneself to compose their own middleware:
+`api.isValidCommand`, `api.getCommandFromArguments` `api.parsePathToArguments`.
+Check out the source for more info.

 **note**: all errors returned by `api`, `api.run` and `api.middleware` are json objects.

 ----